-NHS England and NHS Improvement, in partnership with Dods, are running the awards in 2018 to thank staff for their dedication, hard work and commitment by recognising and honouring their achievements.Why are the Awards only open to individuals or teams based in England?
+NHS England and NHS Improvement, in partnership with Dods Group, are running the awards to thank staff for their dedication, hard work and commitment by recognising and honouring their achievements.

-Responsibility for healthcare in Northern Ireland, Scotland and Wales is devolved to the Northern Ireland Assembly, the Scottish Government and the Welsh Assembly Government respectively.
-The NHS70 Parliamentary Awards are run by NHS England and NHS Improvement to celebrate achievements in health care based in England.Who can be nominated?
+Responsibility for healthcare in Northern Ireland, Scotland and Wales is devolved to the Northern Ireland Assembly, the Scottish Government, and the Welsh Assembly Government respectively.
+The NHS Parliamentary Awards are run by NHS England and NHS Improvement to celebrate achievements in health care based in England.

 Anyone who fits the criteria of the categories can be nominated; they do not need to work for a traditional NHS organisation like a hospital.

 Do I have to tell the person or people that I am nominating them?